 - For guidance on proper forms of address, check out UCI’s Forms of Address reference sheet.

-- For UCI Departments thinking about using campus logos at the event or in your marketing for the event, refer to the UCI Brand Guidelines for information.
+- For UCI Departments thinking about using campus logos at the event or in your marketing for the event, refer to the UCI Brand Website for information.

 For a list of other scheduling offices at UC Irvine, click here.

 Hosting an event at the Student Center Conference Center?

 UCI Catering has first right of refusal.